Project Didi Australia

 WOMEN AND GIRLS WE WORK WITH.

-Education, whether it is formal schooling or professional or life skills training, transforms the futures of the women and girls we work with.
+Education provides a future of opportunity.
+Whether it is formal schooling or professional or life skills training, it can transform the lives of the women and girls we work with.
 We know when we educate a girl she is more likely to stay healthy, gain employment and financial independence and educate her sons and daughters equally.

 Scholarships open the doors to the future.
 My scholarship empowers me to approach my education with confidence.
 Without a scholarship I would never have been able to attend my nursing course.
 When I heard about the scholarship, this minute of joy, honour and shock rushed over me and the moment felt so surreal.
 This scholarship meant that my hard work, late night of extra curriculars, studying and constant pursuit of being my best self was being noticed and encouraged.